How We Build Effective Cross-Sector Partnerships

 The Foundation engages in collaborative funding and partnerships within Minnesota’s foundation community dedicated to social change grantmaking.
 Our work has been highlighted multiple times with Minnesota Council on Foundations’ programs.
-We are a member of several funder collaboratives, including the Start Early Funders Coalition for Children and Minnesota’s Future, MinneMinds, Northside Funders Group, Somali Funders Coalition, and the Workforce Development Funders Collaborative, offering a gendered perspective at those tables.
+We are a member of several funder collaboratives, including the Start Early Funders Coalition for Children and Minnesota’s Future, MinneMinds, and the Northside Funders Group, offering a gendered perspective at those tables.

 The Foundation’s girlsBEST Fund has informed and influenced our national leadership in Prosperity Together, a coalition of 29 women’s foundations investing in women and girls’ economic opportunity.
 On November 13, 2015, the Women’s Foundation of Minnesota, with Prosperity Together, announced a funding commitment of $100 million over the next five years by women’s foundations to promote greater economic security among low-income girls, women, and their families.
 The announcement was made in Washington, D.C. at the White House’s Advancing Equity for Women and Girls of Color Summit.
 As of November 2016, Prosperity Together met and exceeded their Year One goals.
 To meet the goal of $100 million over five years, the expected giving amount for Year One was $20 million; the actual number was $29,170,427, which exceeded expectations by 46 percent.